*Updated June 2018*

 We asked our customers where is the best to park at SFO and it’s clear there are two major players: Anza Parking and Burlingame Airport Parking.
 Both bring something different to the table, while retaining one similar attribute: customer satisfaction.
 Here are the details…

-1. Anza Parking – At a 4.6/5 customer rating, Anza knows how to keep customers happy.
+2. Anza Parking – At a 4.7/5 customer rating, Anza knows how to keep customers happy.
 It offers self and valet parking at no additional cost.
 The shuttles to and from the airport run less than 10 minutes apart.
-Of the customers surveyed, 43% of them choose Anza over any other parking option.
-Park at Anza Parking →
+Park at Anza Parking >

-2. Burlingame Airport Parking –39% of our customers surveyed choose to park at Burlingame Airport Parking.
-The best aspect of Burlingame is the price, which is $10 per day compared to $14.74 at Anza*.
+3. Burlingame Airport Parking –This is our 3rd best selling SFO lot in 2018.
+The best aspect of Burlingame is the price, which is $12 per day compared to $15.20 at Anza (*June 2018).
 This lot offers self-park only, is open 24 hours and is handicap friendly.
-Park at Burlingame Airport Parking →
+Park at Burlingame Airport Parking >

 How much does it cost to park at SFO Airport?

 Airport parking can be expensive, and it’s no surprise that 83% of our SFO customers name price as the biggest reason for their airport parking lot choice.
-40% of our customers pay between $8-10 per day for airport parking, while 28% pay $10-13 per day.
-Only 8% pay over $13 for parking.
+40% of our customers say price is the most influential purchasing decision.
+The cheapest parking option is currently Crowne Plaza at $12 per day.
 Compare that to a minimum of $25 a day cost to park at the on-airport lots and it’s clear that these off-airport parking lots represent great value.
 Distance to the airport, personal past experience, and customer reviews also play a big part in the decision process.
 All of these details and reviews can be found on each of our parking lot pages – make sure to do your research to find the right parking lot for you!